Ann Todd (American actress)

-Ann E. Todd (born Ann Todd Phillips, later Ann Basart or Ann Phillips Basart; August 26, 1931 – February 7, 2020) was an American child actress.
+Ann Todd (born Ann Todd Phillips, later Ann Basart or Ann Phillips Basart; August 26, 1931 – February 7, 2020) was an American child actress.
+She was credited in four films as Ann E. Todd.
 As an adult, she became a music reference librarian at University of California, Berkeley.

 Early years

 Todd was born in 1931 in Denver, Colorado, to Burrill L. and Alberta C. (née Mayfield) Phillips.
 She had a younger brother, Stephen (1937–1986).
 She was a distant relative of Mary Todd Lincoln.
 Due to the privations of the Great Depression, she was raised by her maternal grandparents, Mr. and Mrs. Albert Ulysses Mayfield, her adoptive name was Ann Todd Mayfield.
 (A Newspaper Enterprise Association story published June 13, 1940, refers to Mrs. A.U.
 Mayfield as Todd's mother.)

 In 1942, Todd was hospitalized in critical condition when blood poisoning developed after she cut her foot playing a game in her backyard.

 Film career

 Todd made her acting debut in Zaza (1939) directed by George Cukor.
-In a career spanning over 14 years, she appeared in almost 40 movies alongside such stars as Ingrid Bergman, Shirley Temple, James Stewart, John Garfield, Bette Davis, Barbara Stanwyck and Marlene Dietrich.
+In a career spanning over 14 years, she appeared in almost 40 movies alongside such stars as Ingrid Bergman, Leslie Howard, Shirley Temple, James Stewart, John Garfield, Bette Davis, Barbara Stanwyck, and Marlene Dietrich.

 Due to the similarities between her name and the established British actress Ann Todd, she added the initial "E." to her name.
 Todd was a regular in The Stu Erwin Show from 1950 to 1953.
 She became a teacher and librarian in her later life.